Armagnac–Burgundian Civil War: End of the war

 Engaged in a patient reconquest of French territory, Charles VII wished to isolate the English from the Burgundians.
-In 1435, he concluded the treaty of Arras with Philip the Good, ending the civil war.
+In 1435, he concluded the Treaty of Arras with Philip the Good, the Duke of Burgundy ending the civil war.
 Philip the Good was personally exempted from rendering homage to Charles VII (for having been complicit in his father's murder).
-The agreement officially ended the war and allowed Charles VII to recapture practically all the English continental possessions, leaving them in 1453 with Calais alone.
-Philip the Good later secured the release of Charles, Duke of Orléans, ending the feud between the two houses.
+The agreement officially ended the war and allowed Charles VII to recapture practically all the English continental possessions, leaving them in 1453 with Calais alone, ending the Hundred Years' War.
+Philip the Good and his third wife later secured the release of Charles I, Duke of Orléans, in 1440 ending the feud between the two houses.